asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Create net01: net01_subnet, 192.168.111.0/24 and attach it to the router04
-    4. Launch instance VM_1 of vcenter1 AZ with image TestVM-VMDK and flavor m1.tiny in the net_04.
+    4. Launch instance VM_1 of vcenter az with image TestVM-VMDK and flavor m1.tiny in the net_04.
-    5. Launch instance VM_1 of vcenter2 AZ with image TestVM-VMDK and flavor m1.tiny in the net_01.
+    5. Launch instance VM_1 of nova az with image TestVM and flavor m1.tiny in the net_01.
     6. Send ping from instances VM_1 and VM_2 to 8.8.8.8 or other outside ip.